-- 110. Report of the Secretary-General on the work of the Organization. - 111.
-Report of the Secretary-General on the Peacebuilding Fund. - 112.
-Notification by the Secretary-General under Article 12, paragraph 2, of the Charter of the United Nations. - 113.
-Elections to fill vacancies in principal organs: - (a) Election of non-permanent members of the Security Council; - (b) Election of members of the Economic and Social Council. - 114.
-Elections to fill vacancies in subsidiary organs and other elections: - (a) Election of members of the Committee for Programme and Coordination; - (b) Election of members of the Organizational Committee of the Peacebuilding Commission; - (c) Election of members of the Human Rights Council. - 115.
-Appointments to fill vacancies in subsidiary organs and other appointments:14 - (f) Appointment of members of the Committee on Conferences; - (g) Appointment of members of the Joint Inspection Unit; - (h) Appointment of the Under-Secretary-General for Internal Oversight Services; - (i) Appointment of members of the Board of the 10-Year Framework of Programmes on Sustainable Consumption and Production Patterns. - 116.
-Admission of new Members to the United Nations. - 117.
-Follow-up to the outcome of the Millennium Summit (see para.
-110 (c)). - 118.
-The United Nations Global Counter-Terrorism Strategy. - 119.
-Commemoration of the abolition of slavery and the transatlantic slave trade. - 120.
-Implementation of the resolutions of the United Nations. - 121.
+- 112. Report of the Secretary-General on the work of the Organization. - 113.
+Report of the Secretary-General on the Peacebuilding Fund. - 114.
+Notification by the Secretary-General under Article 12, paragraph 2, of the Charter of the United Nations.

+- 115. Elections to fill vacancies in principal organs: - (a) Election of non-permanent members of the Security Council; - (b) Election of members of the Economic and Social Council; - (c) Election of a member of the International Court of Justice. - 116.
+Elections to fill vacancies in subsidiary organs and other elections: - (a) Election of members of the Committee for Programme and Coordination; - (b) Election of the Executive Director of the United Nations Human Settlements Programme; - (c) Election of members of the Organizational Committee of the Peacebuilding Commission; - (d) Election of members of the Human Rights Council; - (e) Election of members of the United Nations Commission on International Trade Law; - (f) Election of the members of the International Law Commission; - (g) Election of members of the Permanent Forum of People of African Descent (see para.
+108 (j)). - 117.
+Appointments to fill vacancies in subsidiary organs and other appointments:15 - (f) Appointment of members of the Committee on Conferences; - (g) Appointment of members of the Joint Inspection Unit; - (h) Appointment of members of the Board of the 10-Year Framework of Programmes on Sustainable Consumption and Production Patterns; - (i) Approval of the appointment of the United Nations High Commissioner for Human Rights. - 118.
+Admission of new Members to the United Nations. - 119.
+Follow-up to the outcome of the Millennium Summit. - 120.
+Commemoration of the abolition of slavery and the transatlantic slave trade. - 121.
+Implementation of the resolutions of the United Nations. - 122.
 Revitalization of the work of the General Assembly (see para.
-110 (l)).
+108 (k)). - 123.
+Question of equitable representation on and increase in the membership of the Security Council and other matters related to the Security Council. - 124.
+Strengthening of the United Nations system. - 125.
+United Nations reform: measures and proposals. - 126.
+Multilingualism. - 127.
+Cooperation between the United Nations and the Community of Portuguese-speaking Countries.

-14 For sub-items (a) to (e), see Fifth Committee.
+15 For sub-items (a) to (e), see Fifth Committee.

-- 122. Question of equitable representation on and increase in the membership of the Security Council and other matters related to the Security Council. - 123.
-Strengthening of the United Nations system. - 124.
-United Nations reform: measures and proposals. - 125.
-Interaction between the United Nations, national parliaments and the Inter-Parliamentary Union. - 126.
-Global health and foreign policy. - 127.
-International Residual Mechanism for Criminal Tribunals. - 128.
-Investigation into the conditions and circumstances resulting in the tragic death of Dag Hammarskjöld and of the members of the party accompanying him. - 129.
-Sexual exploitation and abuse: implementing a zero-tolerance policy. - 130.
-The responsibility to protect and the prevention of genocide, war crimes, ethnic cleansing and crimes against humanity. - 131.
-Seventy-fifth anniversary of the end of the Second World War (see para.
-110 (m)). - 136.
+- 128. Interaction between the United Nations, national parliaments and the Inter-Parliamentary Union. - 129.
+Global health and foreign policy. - 130.
+International Residual Mechanism for Criminal Tribunals. - 131.
+Investigation into the conditions and circumstances resulting in the tragic death of Dag Hammarskjöld and of the members of the party accompanying him. - 132.
+Sexual exploitation and abuse: implementing a zero-tolerance policy. - 133.
+International cooperation on access to justice for survivors of sexual violence (see para.
+108 (l)). - 134.
+The responsibility to protect and the prevention of genocide, war crimes, ethnic cleansing and crimes against humanity. - 139.
 Programme planning (see para.
-113 (a)).
+111 (a)).